bluetentacle/contract-mesh/README.md

 Specifically, the document contains:

-- Basic metadata about the service, such as name, version, SCM tag, artifact location, etc. (The last three pieces of information can be filled by by the CI pipeline and shouldn't be specified by the author.)
 - **Features** that the service provides to the outside world, including:
   - Schemas of business entities owned by the service and referenced by REST API, events, and other features
   - REST API definition, provided in the standard OpenAPI format, embedded inside the contract document